Marvel1991/data_analysis_visualization/README.md

 # Demonstration of my coding and data analyzing ability

-In order to desmontrate my coding skills, the scripts I wrote duing my MSc and MPhil study were uploaded here.
+In order to desmontrate my coding skills, __part of the__ scripts I wrote duing my MSc and MPhil study were uploaded here.
 The function of each script was described as follows.
 Each script __could be opened__ by clicking its file name (blue colored):